rcjj98/tp/docs/UserGuide.md

 &nbsp;
 ### Editing a job applicant: `edit [p]`
-Edits an existing job applicant in the address book
+Edits an existing job applicant in the HRConnect

 :exclamation: **Take note: Cannot edit an applicant if he/she has an interview scheduled.**